Skip to main content

 • co-operation with other education staff, the school counsellor, the school prevention methodologist and the methodologist of information and communication technologies

-• co-operation with pupils' parents or guardians
+• co-operation with pupils' parents or legal representatives

 • professional care of collections of teaching materials, libraries and other facilities serving education